Mean Thoughts

 Okay this has been fun, and yes now you are better armed to not be taken advantage of by hedge funds and investment advisers that advertise their average returns, (or by Snopes when they misrepresent pharmaceutical results).

 Don't be a fool.
-If you are in cumulative mode, like the gambler who bets his wallet day after day, then use the geometric mean.
-And we are all betting our whole wallet, day after day.
+We (you too) are in cumulative mode, like the gambler who bets his wallet day after day.
+So use the Geometric Mean, since we are all betting our whole wallet, our whole life, day after day.
+If we have a zero on any given day, we are completely done, so avoiding the zero event is important, and thinking about life Geometrically is how we actually can do our best.

 Postscript